Mexican Fried Rice is going to be your new

 One of my food goals for them is to be adventurous eaters and willing to try new flavors.

-Besides getting my kids eating fruits and vegetables willingly, one of my goals for them is to be adventurous eaters and willing to try new flavors than what they’re used to.
-But that can be difficult with little kids – it’s so easy to get caught in a safe zone and the next thing you know, you’re serving the same 5 dinners each week and your kids will only eat quesadillas.
+But that can be difficult with little kids.
+It’s so easy to get caught in a safe zone.
+Next thing you know, you’re serving the same 5 dinners weekly and your kids will only eat quesadillas.

 Not that that’s happened to me, of course.

-My favorite way to get my kids to try a new flavor is to take something they know and love and turn it 180 degrees.
-One of my boys’ favorite foods is rice – fried rice is pretty much a weekly meal here, both because they love it and it’s super cheap.
+My favorite way to get kids to try new flavors is to take something familiar and transform it.
+One of my boys’ favorite foods is rice.
+F

 Tips for making Mexican Fried Rice

-- You can easily substitute half of the rice for some riced cauliflower to add some extra veggie.
-My boys rarely notice when I do, and it’s a simple addition.
+- You can easily substitute half of the rice for some cauliflower to add some hidden veggies.
 Add the cauliflower when you add your corn and cook through.

-- I used white rice here – feel free to use brown rice, but if you’re trying to introduce a new flavor profile, I suggest sticking to what they like.
-My boys aren’t huge brown rice fans, so for this case I used white rice.
+- I used white rice here but I’ve used brown plenty of times.
+That being said, if you’re trying to introduce a new flavor profile, I suggest sticking to what they like.

-- Use day old rice when making any kind of fried rice for the best results.
+- Use cooled rice when making for the best results.